juliaroesschen/devops-final-project-ih/PROJECTPROGRESS.md

   Adding `?authSource=admin` guarantees that the authentication happens against the correct database (admin), where the credentials were set up during container initialization.
 - **Reliable Integration:**
   Successful connections to both MongoDB and Redis, along with a working frontend that can add an expense, confirm that our local development environment is fully integrated and functional.

+# Prometheus Monitoring Setup

+Focused on integrating Prometheus monitoring into the EKS cluster setup.
+Created a monitoring/ folder containing the core configuration files (prometheus.yml and alert-rules.yml) to define scrape jobs (node‑exporter, kube‑state‑metrics, cAdvisor) and custom alerts (HighNodeCPUUsage, PodNotReady).
+Developed Kubernetes manifests under k8s/prometheus/, including two ConfigMaps (one for the main Prometheus config, one for alert rules), a ServiceAccount, a Deployment that mounts those ConfigMaps alongside an emptyDir volume for storage, and a LoadBalancer Service to expose the Prometheus UI on port 80.
+Applied each manifest with kubectl apply, monitored the rollout, and confirmed that the Prometheus pod reached a healthy running state.
+Tested the external LoadBalancer DNS for the /graph and /-/healthy endpoints, troubleshooting storage and endpoint binding issues along the way.